bitcomrade/lost-vault-discord-bot/README.md

 /vs - with autocomplete
 /gvg - launches next attack countdown
 /timers - list of active timers
+/change_timers - overwrite active timers (use with caution)
 ```

 Bot is up and running on herokuapp server with bot token placed in herokuapp config vars. to run on other servers, you may need to edit line 11 in ```bot.py``` and also create an ```.env``` file.